Pretty Little Liars (Indonesian TV series): Filming

 The first season was filmed in Bali, Indonesia in 40 days from June to August 2019.

 Writing

-Due to Indonesian cultures, Ema's (Emily) sexuality has been erased and replaced with her falling for a boy from a different religion.
-As a result, her love interest Mahesa (Maya) and Malik's (Paige) characters were completely rewritten.
+Due to the series being produced in Indonesia, Ema's character, which is based on Emily Fields, is rewritten.
+As a result, the characters based on Maya St. Germain and Paige McCullers are gender-swapped, which also resulted in Ema's character having a completely different storyline.

 Music

 Yovial Virgi produced the series' score and its theme song, "Secret" by cast member Jennifer Coppen.
 The song is used for both the opening sequence and end credit, with the former using a remix version.

 Release

 The first season consisted of 10 episodes and were released on April 22, 2020.
 The second season premiered on April 14, 2022 and concluded on May 18, 2022.